 Located off the coast of Maui, the partially submerged volcanic crater is the best spot to enjoy deep-water snorkeling with a chance to see Hawaiian green sea turtles.

 While I have been to Maui multiple times, I vary my activities to experience all that Maui has to offer.
-Since I had been to Haleakala National Park a few times, I went snorkeling at Molokini Crater during one of my visits.
+Since I had been to Haleakala National Park’s summit, a few times, I went snorkeling at Molokini Crater during one of my visits.

 How To Get To Molokini Crater